quentinburley/jackson-dataformat-php/README.md

 Project is licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).

+# Features

+* Serialization/Deserialization of all PHP primitives
+* Serialization/Deserialization of PHP arrays
+* Serialization/Deserialization of PHP objects

-# Notes
+## Notes and Issues

-## PHP Arrays
+### PHP Arrays

 PHP arrays are both arrays and hashtables which makes it difficult to go from a PHP array directly to a Java array.
 Instead a HashMap with numeric keys will be returned.
+Hopefully a way will be found around this issue.

-## PHP Objects
+### PHP Objects

 PHP serializes it's objects with names.
-These names are discarded and the objects are treated as maps to be consistent with JSON type behavior.
+Since these names are meaningless to Java they are discarded and the objects are treated as maps to be consistent with JSON behavior.

+# Instalation

 ## Maven dependency

+Until this project is ready for release you'll have to checkout the source and build it yourself first.
+This can be done using all the standard maven commands.

 To use this extension on Maven-based projects, use following dependency: